-On September 12th 2005, having just arrived in Germany and with the intention of continuing his studies in Essen, he attended the ensemble audition in Wuppertal to try his luck.
+On September 12th, 2005, having just arrived in Germany and to continue his studies in Essen, Pau attended the ensemble audition in Wuppertal.

-On October 17th, Pina organized a second selection phase.
-Then on the 22nd of October, Pina made her decision: she wanted him to work for the company from the next season.
+On October 17th, Pina organised a second selection phase.
+Then on the 22nd of October, Pina made her decision: she wanted him to work for the company from the following season.

 -Siri Hustvedt, ‘A woman looking at men looking at women.
 Essays on Art, Sex and the Mind’

 Iphigenie auf Tauris · Orpheus und Eurydike · Sacre du Printemps · Weil Abend · Blaubart · Komm tanz mit mir · Café Müller · Kontakthof · Keuschheitslegende · Bandoneon · Nelken · Auf dem Gebirge hat man ein Geschrei gehört · Two cigarettes in the dark · Viktor · Ahnen · Palermo, Palermo · Nur Du · Der Fensterputzer · Masurca Fogo · Wiesenland · Água · Für die Kinder von gestern, heute und morgen · Nefés · Ten Chi · Vollmond · Bamboo Blues · Como el musguito en la piedra, ay si, si, si…